SURAJ1430sv/Sakhi-Svasthy/README.md

 # Sakhi-Svasthy
 Sakhi-Svasthy: A Women’s Digital Health Awareness Platform aimed at promoting awareness, education, and support regarding women’s health, hygiene, and wellness.

+# How to run
+Step 1 : Download it into your device
+Step 2 : Open it into code editor and open terminal of it Step 3 : Run this command in terminal "npm install" Step 4 : Then run "npm run dev"

+## Importent Notice ##
+Download postgresql for the database where your data is going to add and show it.
+ # In  .env file you have to make small change  you have to add your sql id link and sql password
+Example : DATABASE_URL="postgresql://postgres:suraj@localhost:5432/sakhisvasthya"

 modules = ["nodejs-20", "bash", "web"]
 run = "npm run dev"